verbb/formie/docs/feature-tour/integrations.md

 Address Providers allow [Address](docs:feature-tour/fields#address) fields to use third-party services to autocomplete addresses.
 This has a significant benefit of lowering user input errors for users filling out a form.
 Formie provides 3 address provider integrations, for further detail read the [Address Provider](docs:integrations/address-providers) docs.

 ## Elements
 Element integrations allow form submissions to populate other elements, upon form submission success.
-Formie provides this integration for the Entry element, for further detail read the [Element](docs:integrations/element-integrations) docs.
+For further detail read the [Element](docs:integrations/element-integrations) docs.

 ## Email Marketing
 Email Marketing integrations allow form submissions to send third-party providers a payload to subscribe an email to a nominated list.
 You can pick a field to allow users to opt-in to subscribing.
 You‘ll have control over what fields should be mapped to any custom fields on the third-party system.
 For further detail read the [Email Marketing](docs:integrations/email-marketing-integrations) docs.